hartwigmedical/hmftools/serve/README.md

  - A set of URLs with extra information about the evidence (could be a publication, or a general website)

 The following genomic events and tumor characteristics can be mapped to clinical evidence:
- - Genome-wide tumor characteristics such as signatures or MSI status
+ - Genome-wide tumor characteristics such as signatures, MSI status or viral presence
  - Multi-gene events such as gene fusions
  - Single gene events such as amplification or general (in)activation of a gene
  - Types of mutations in ranges overlapping with specific genes such as: